Vaccine mandates grow in NY; NYC venues to start checking

 It goes into effect Tuesday, but enforcement won’t begin until Sept.
 13, to give the public more time to get vaccinated.
 City officials promised training for businesses on how to handle possible confrontations between patrons and staffers, who will be on the frontlines of checking vaccination status.

-The Metropolitan Museum of Art, one of the city’s most visited venues, said it was working on how to implement the new rule but was happy to comply.
+The Metropolitan Museum of Art, one of the city’s most visited venues, said it was working on how to implement the new rule but supports it.

-“We wholly support all efforts to increase vaccination rates," spokesperson Ken Weine said.
+So does the NYC Hospitality Alliance, a restaurant and bar owners' group, though executive director Andrew Rigie said the vaccine checks add another challenge for establishments struggling to recover from pandemic shutdowns and a labor shortage.
+But restaurateurs hope the requirement will help keep the outbreak from worsening and spurring more onerous restrictions.

 New York state's new policy for hospitals and long-term care facilities follows vaccination requirements for health care workers in California, members of the U.S. military, and patient care staffers in the federal Health and Human Services Department and Department of Veterans Affairs.
 Some private businesses, from Google to United Airlines, also have ordered employees to get the shot.